securefederatedai/openfl/docs/get_started/quickstart.rst

             x = self.fc2(x)
             return x

-:code:`PyTorchTaskRunner` inherits from :code:`nn.module`, so changing your deep learning model is as easy as copying the network layers (i.e. :code:`self.conv1`, etc.) into the :code:`__init__` function, and then defining your `forward` function.
+:code:`PyTorchTaskRunner` inherits from :code:`nn.module`, so changing your deep learning model is as easy as modifying the network layers (i.e. :code:`self.conv1`, etc.) into the :code:`__init__` function, and then defining your :code:`forward` function.
 You'll notice that unlike PyTorch, the optimizer is also defined in this :code:`__init__` function.
 This is so the model AND optimizer weights can be distributed as part of the federation.

 ******************************************
 Defining your own train and validate tasks